cychoi97/GGCL/README.md

-# CT Kernel Conversion Using Multi-Domain Image-To-Image Translation with Generator-Guided Contrastive Learning
+# CT Kernel Conversion Using Multi-Domain Image Translation with Generator-Guided Contrastive Learning

 * Code will be updated soon